TheMrGong/MCLeaksApiClient/README.md

 ## Contact

-You can contact me regarding questions or requests to remove an account from the database at my [email](mailto:contact@mail.themrgong.xyz).
-Please state what you are contacting me about in the subject line (either `Question - *summarization of question*` or `Account Removal Request - *account name*`) If you are contacting me regarding removing an account, you must make sure to have changed the password before doing so. **I will not remove an account if I am still able to log in as it.**
+You can contact me regarding questions such as an increase in your rate limit or request an account from the database.
+To contact me, use my [email](mailto:contact@mail.themrgong.xyz) and please state what you are contacting me about in the subject line (either `Question - *summarization of question*` or `Account Removal Request - *account name*`) If you are contacting me regarding removing an account, you must make sure to have changed the password before doing so. **I will not remove an account if I am still able to log in as it.**